MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-with-aks.md

 As part of the Azure Kubernetes Service cluster, a load balancer distributes application traffic to one or more containers (pods) that run your application.
 This approach to running containerized applications in Kubernetes provides a highly-available infrastructure for your customers.

-For other scalability topics, see the [availability checklist][availability] available in the architecure center.
+For other availability topics, see the [availability checklist][availability] available in the architecure center.

 ### Scalability